pylhc/omc3/README.md

 Main scripts to be executed lie in the [`/omc3`](omc3) directory.
 These include:
 - `hole_in_one.py` to perform frequency analysis on turn by turn BPM data and infer optics (and more) for a given accelerator.
-- `kmod_importer.py` to average, import and calcualte lumi-imbalace K-modulation results.
+- `kmod_importer.py` to average, import and calculate lumi-imbalace K-modulation results.
 - `knob_extractor.py` to extract from `NXCALS` the value of given knobs in the machine at a given time.
 - `model_creator.py` to generate optics models required for optics analysis.
 - `global_correction.py` to calculate corrections from measurement files.